t-bendet/Minecraft_JS_2D/pseudo.md

 - [ ] lawn-mower
 - [ ] add on hover image that will be like the item i selected from the inventory
 - [ ] creatyourown :size,skin,elements
+- [ ] add last first funcionality to earth (can only extrect first elements)